aleen42/SimpTyper/README.md

 <img src="http://imglf1.ph.126.net/fWTthF1kplWNVLK07X77Xg==/6630159569094500875.jpg">

 So, is that job done?
 The answer is absolutely not.
 I'll keep making it better with a heart of learning more technology of developing softwares.

+ATTETION: you can see a package of Setup in this project, in which you will find the installer of SimpTyper.